 What to Do When Your Dog Has the Shakes

-If you dog's shaking looks more like the concerning kind than the happy kind, it could be a sign of poisoning, GTS, kidney disease, or Addison's disease.
-It is important that you make an appointment with your veterinarian to determine the exact cause.
+If your dog's shaking looks more like the concerning kind than the happy kind, it is important that you make an appointment with your veterinarian to determine the exact cause.
 The vet will work out an appropriate treatment plan depending on your dog's condition.

 What Is Actually In Your Dog's Food?